KappaNone/petuino/README.md

 - 📊 **Stats Tracking**
   Keep track of your pet’s **name**, **age** and just track current mood.

-- 🧢 **Customization**
-  Change your pet’s appearance with different outfits.

 - 😴 **Sleep Mode**
   Your pet can sleep after long playing!